Supporting rangatahi to develop their life skills

 The assessment information recorded in Tuituia should be in a summary form.
 This should be shared with rangatahi.

 For rangatahi who struggle with confidence, social workers may need to help rangatahi break the skills they need into small and manageable steps and give rangatahi lots of time to practise and feel at ease.
+This may include facilitating rangatahi to get other supports from other people or organisations.

 Some skills areas will need to be prioritised.
 For example, if rangatahi plan to move into a flatting situation or they need to manage paying board on time or undertake housekeeping duties, then these may be the most important skills to focus on first.